↑ TOP SHOP NOW ↓

 History - The "Second Everything" Era

 While A-frame structures have existed for centuries, they were only recognized as an alternative style by U.S. home builders in recent decades.
 A-frame architecture in residential sectors were influenced by the significant rise of incomes and available materials during and after World War II.
 Construction of new highways, including Interstates into National Parks such as the Rockies and Sierra Nevadas, as well as the creation of new dams, lakes, shorelines and reservoirs across the country, opened up wilderness areas for what became known as the "second everything" era.
-Along with efforts by the The U.S. Federal Government, the urban sprawl created more room for a large percentage of American residents to re-locate to rural areas and live inside the awe-inspiring "A-shaped" home.
+Along with efforts by the U.S. Federal Government, the urban sprawl created more room for a large percentage of American residents to re-locate to rural areas and live inside the awe-inspiring "A-shaped" home.
 Today, they continue to inspire and serve as a symbol of an era when casual living was in style, and not just for homes, but also for vacation homes, churches, hotels, restaurants, mountain lodges and recreation centers.

 Influence